thecsw/MemePolice_bot/README.md

 ## Authors

 * **Sagindyk Urazayev** - *Initial work* - [thecsw](https://github.com/thecsw)
-* **Justin Schwaitzberg** - *Rewriting and structuring* - [Schwaitz](https://github.com/Schwaitz)
+* **Justin Schwaitzberg** - *Rewriting, structuring, and adding new features* - [Schwaitz](https://github.com/Schwaitz)

 ## Acknowledgments

-* Fedora tip to Justin Schwaitzberg for helping rewriting the code, structuring it and making it fancier.
+* Fedora tip to Justin Schwaitzberg for greatly contributing to the code, structuring it and making it fancier.

 ## License